ehmatthes/pcc_2e/challenges/playing_cards.md

     - `shuffle_deck()`
     - `deal_hand()`

-### Challenge 9-2: Go Fish
+### Playing Cards 9-2: Go Fish

 Use your class-based deck of cards to implement a game of Go Fish that you can play against the computer.
+A basic Go Fish game has the following rules:

+- Each player is dealt a hand of 7 cards.
+- If either player has a pair, they pull the pair from their hands and place them on the table.
+- One player goes first.
+The player picks a card in their hand that they're trying to match, and they say, "Do you have a Jack?"
+  - If the other player has a Jack, the asking player gets that card and places both Jacks on the table.
+The asking player goes again.
+  - If the other player doesn't have a Jack, they say "Go Fish!"
+The asking player draws a card from the deck and puts it in their hand.
+    - If the drawn card is the card they asked for, they place the pair on the table and go again.
+    - If the drawn card matches any other card in their hand, they place the pair on the table but don't go again.
+- The game is over whenever one player runs out of cards.
+- The player with the most pairs at the end of the game wins, regardless of who ran out of cards first.

+*Note: There are a number of variations to Go Fish.
+Feel free to make any variations you need to the above rules to match your style of play.*

-### Challenge 9-3: Scoring Go Fish
+### Playing Cards 9-3: Scoring Go Fish

 Report the number of cards in the player's hand, and the computer's hand.
 Report the number of turns that have been played.
+Keep track of the pairs that each player has won, and display the number of pairs won by each player.

+### Playing Cards 9-4: Other Card Games

+*Note: It may be tempting to start coding other games, but many card-based games are much easier to work on in a graphical environment.
+For example, it's much easier to examine a poker hand when you can see the colors of the cards in your hand.*

+*That said, it can be easier to work on some of the game logic outside the complexity of a graphical framework.
+So if you're really interested in modeling card games and you don't want to wait until after Chapter 14, go ahead and get started on the game you're interested in.*

 ---

 ## Chapter 10

-### Challenge 10-1: Statistics
+### Playing Cards 10-1: Statistics

 For your Go Fish game, create a file that tracks statistics for the game.
-Keep track of wins and losses, even when the game is not running.
+Keep track of wins and losses, and update the statistics after each completed game.
+You may choose to keep track of just wins and losses, or more detailed information such as how many turns were played, how many pairs each player ended with, and how many cards the losing player was left holding.

 ---

 ## Chapter 11

-### Challenge 11-1: Testing Your Deck
+### Playing Cards 11-1: Testing Your Deck

+Write some tests for the deck functions or classes that you've written.
+You might start with any or all of the following tests:

+- Test that a newly-built deck has the correct number of cards in it.
+- Test that a newly-built deck has the correct number of 2s, 3s, 4s, etc.
+- Write a full deck to a file.
+Build a new deck, and test that your new deck matches the deck you've saved in a file.
+- Build a new deck, and deal some cards.
+Test that the cards that should have been dealt were actually dealt.
+Test that the remaining deck is the size it should be.

+### Playing Cards 11-2: Testing Go Fish

+Write some tests for your game.
+Consider any or all of the following:

+- Build non-random hands for each player.
+Test that a correct guess is processed correctly, and that an incorrect guess is processed correctly.
+Make sure you test the processing of the user's guesses, and the computer's guesses.
+- Build a hand for each player that has one or two pairs in it.
+Test that these pairs are pulled from the hands before the first turn happens.
+- Write a test ensuring that when either player draws a card that matches another card in their hand, that pair is pulled before the next turn.

+---

+## Chapter 14

+### Playing Cards 14-1: Go Fish Game

+PyGame is a great framework for building a graphical version of Go Fish.
+You can find a set of card images blah.

+In your Go Fish game, the player should see all the cards in their hand once the game begins.
+They should be able to click on a button to ask for a certain card, and they should see...[computer's turn].
+Start with a basic version of the game, and then implement a scoring system.

+---

+## Chapter 15

+### Playing Cards 15-1: Go Fish Statistics - Visualized

 Pass

+---

+## Chapter 20

-### Challenge 11-2: Testing Go Fish
+### Playing Cards 20-1: Go Fish Online

 Pass

+Note: probably worth finishing LL, then trying this.